-When his 11-year-old friends were out playing stick ball and hanging out, Harold Richman was running numbers.
+When his 11-year-old friends were out playing stick ball and hanging out at Frederick's, Great Neck's ancient newsstand and coffee shop, Harold Richman was running numbers.
 Through his head, of course.

-Instead of sitting around for hours just talking, about RBIs and ERAs, Harold was up late creating cardboard cards for each player on every team in baseball and playing games with his statistics-obsessed friends.
+Instead of sitting around for hours just talking, about RBIs and ERAs, little Harold Richman was staying up past his bedtime creating cardboard cards for each player on every team in baseball and playing games with his statistics-obsessed friends.
 Richman kept at it, trying to come up with strategies to make his card game more interesting.

-The years flew by and when Richman's peers were pursuing more "adult" matters, his father, Irving, started to worry.
-It was Richman's mother, Helen, who made the appointment with a Great Neck toy manufacturer to talk about the feasibility of commercial success of her son's game of statistical strategy.
+The years flew by and when Richman's peers were pursuing more "adult" matters, his father, Irving, was starting to worry.
+When Harold Richman got his accounting degree from Bucknell, Irving wanted his son to work in his insurance business.

+But Richman's mother, Helen, could read her son pretty well and wisely assessed that he was a dreamer not an actuary.
+She even made an appointment with a Great Neck toy manufacturer to talk to her son about the feasibility of commercial success with his game of statistical strategy.

-The manufacturer told the hopeful Harold, "You've got the talent, kid, but it's not commercial."
-The 21-year-old Richman went home that night and instead of getting discouraged, came up with the key element to his future success - the third die.
+The manufacturer told the hopeful Harold, "You've got talent, kid, but it's not commercial."
+The 21-year-old Richman went home that night and instead of getting discouraged, came up with the key element to his future success-the third die.

 The 10 years Richman spent perfecting the game of strategy had uncovered an obvious weakness.
 With two dice, the game could only be played offensively, with players scoring runs.
 The third die allowed for teams to play defense, as the third die had corresponding defensive actions on the card.

-"Quite simply, it made the game commercial," Richman
+"Quite simply, it made the game commercial," Richman said.

-Stat-O-Matic was offered strictly through mail-order in the back of comic books.
+In 1961, the first Strat-O-Matic was offered strictly through mail-order in the back of comic books.
 It started selling using All-Stars as players.
 Two years later a full set of all 20 teams was unveiled.